MileHacker Logo

 For transport between Cassis the center of town and the train station, use the local shuttle bus.
 This saves you from the uphill walk.

-For journeys to Marseille, both the TER train and the Ligne M8 bus are good options, depending on your exact starting point in Cassis.
+For journeys to Marseille, each of the TER train and the Ligne M8 bus are good options, depending on your exact starting point in Cassis.